JNRowe/jnrowe.github.io/articles/tips/Toggling_settings_in_vim.rst

 ========================

-As you can never have enough keybinding tips and vim_ helps to prove that, the tip for today answers Joshua's question from ``##purplism``
+As you can never have enough keybinding tips and vim_ helps to prove that, the tip for today answers Joshua’s question from ``##purplism``

     can you toggle settings in vim with a key?

-The simple answer is yes, but how easy it is depends on what you're trying to toggle.
+The simple answer is yes, but how easy it is depends on what you’re trying to toggle.
 We need a state to test when toggling settings, so as long as we can query the setting toggling it is easy.
 For example, I have a binding in my ``~/.vimrc`` to toggle the value of background_.
-As I use transparent terminals the colours used for syntax highlighting can occasionally get a little difficult to read depending on the wallpaper I'm using, the following function allows me to quick toggle the ``background`` setting:
+As I use transparent terminals the colours used for syntax highlighting can occasionally get a little difficult to read depending on the wallpaper I’m using, the following function allows me to quick toggle the ``background`` setting:

 .. code-block:: vim